bettermusic/ChordSheetJS/README.md

 <a name="ChordProParser"></a>

 ## ChordProParser
-Parses a ChordPro chord sheet
+Parses a ChordPro chord chart

 **Kind**: global class